Tucked into Salisbury Cathedral's Chapter House is one of only four surviving original copies of the Magna Carta, the historic agreement...

 England is endowed with countless stunning churches, but few can hold a candle to the grandeur and sheer spectacle of 13th-century...

 The building dates from 1350, it's been a pub since the 1600s and today improbably warped beams reinforce an age-old vibe.
 It's a...

 Salisbury's medieval cathedral close, a hushed enclave surrounded by beautiful houses, has an other-worldly feel.
-Many of the buildings date from the same period as the cathedral, although the area was heavily restored during an 18th-century clean-up by James Wyatt.
+Many of the buildings date from the 13th century, although the area was heavily restored during an 18th-century clean-up by James Wyatt.
 The close is encircled by a sturdy outer wall, constructed in 1333; the stout gates leading into the complex are still locked every night.

 Just inside the narrow High St Gate is the College of Matrons , founded in 1682 for widows and unmarried daughters of clergymen.
-South of the cathedral is the Bishop's Palace , now the private Cathedral School, parts of which date back to 1220.
-The close is also home to three museums and historic buildings – Salisbury Museum , Mompesson House , and the Rifles .
+South of the cathedral is the Bishop's Palace , now the private Cathedral School, parts of which date from 1220.